THIS POST INCLUDES:

 To create your index card content outline, you can use Microsoft Word, Evernote, or just plain paper and pencil.

 If you use Word or Evernote, you can set up your document to contain 3 columns;

 - Column 2 shows the content to place on the front side of your card

-- Column 3 shows the content to place on the front side of your card
+- Column 3 shows the content to place on the back side of your card

 An example image is shown below of how you could set up your document to create your content outline.
 This example includes a combination of text on the front of the card and a graphic image relating to the business name on the back.

 In a therapy practice, the back of your card could contain more creative artwork with a small mention of your practice name on the bottom.

 Once you have your index card content outlined, you can begin to design your index cards.

 As an art therapist, your index card designs provide an opportunity for you to incorporate your own artwork or creative ideas for the overall card design.